Understand how your mind processes experience.

 A gentle next step

-It is to better understand how your mind works, so you can begin to work with it more effectively.
+It’s about truly understanding how your mind works—so you can start working with it more effectively.

-For many people with this pattern, the most helpful starting place is:
+For many people with this pattern, the most helpful place to begin is:

 • emotional regulation